 I’ll admit that I’d never really considered Warsaw either.
 But when I spotted some crazy cheap flights and a cute Airbnb, we decided to give it a go.
 After spending three nights in Warsaw, we absolutely fell in love with this underrated destination.
-And I’m here to tell you how to spend a weekend in Warsaw.
+And I’m here to tell you how to spend three days in Warsaw.

 We arrived on a Saturday afternoon around 3:30 pm and hopped straight on the Modlin Bus from Modlin airport.
-There are several routes you can take, one of which goes directly to the city centre, stopping at the Palace of Culture and Science.
+There are several routes you can take, one of which goes from Warsaw Modlin airport to the city centre, stopping at the Palace of Culture and Science.

 It pays to book your tickets for the Modlin bus in advance, as it does get busy, and ticket holders are given priority.
 The journey was simple and we got into the city centre with enough time to freshen up and head out for dinner.